A group of male and female policing students, wearing police uniform standing in a row smiling.

 Scheduled contact hours will be approximately 12 hours per week.
 Teaching takes place on Monday, Tuesday and Thursday.

-This course is delivered with the majority being in-person learning, however, there may be elements of online learning.
-Students can expect to take part in lectures, workshops and peer-led seminars.
+The majority of this course consists of in-person learning; however, there may be elements of online learning.
+You will take part in lectures, workshops and peer-led seminars.

-Students should expect to spend an average of 10-20 hours per week on independent study which might include following asynchronous learning material on the University’s VLE, tutorial time with staff, using the University’s library, working with peers and preparing work for assessment.
+You should expect to spend an average of 10-20 hours per week on independent study, which might include following asynchronous learning material on the University’s VLE, tutorial time with staff, using the University’s library, working with peers and preparing work for assessment.

 Teaching will be delivered by experienced academics and practitioners in the subject.
 This will be supplemented by occasional guest lecturers and speakers.

-The assessment strategy for this course was developed in accordance with the requirements of the College of Policing to provide students with the necessary skills, abilities and experience to be an effective candidate for the Police.
+The assessment strategy for this course was developed in accordance with the requirements of the College of Policing to provide you with the necessary skills, abilities and experience you need to be an effective candidate for the police.

 Some of the assessments include: